A Blade of Grass

 Parallel Fields: Will Work For Food

 Wednesday, May 21, 2014

-Join us for a conversation that will explore labor rights in the restaurant industry.
-How can art and advocacy for workers’ rights be coupled together most effectively?
+This conversation featured Daisy Chung, Executive Director, Restaurant Opportunities Center of New York (ROC-NY) and Christina Sanchez Juarez, Artist, moderated by Elizabeth M. Grady, Programs Director, A Blade of Grass.
+It explored labor rights in the restaurant industry asking the questions: How can art and advocacy for workers' rights be coupled together most effectively?
 What does eating ethically mean?
 How can artistic strategies make labor practices better for everyone?
 What are the best methods for humanizing restaurant work, both for restaurant workers and for diners?

 Daisy Chung is the Executive Director of the Restaurant Opportunities Center of New York (ROC-NY), a membership-based workers’ center organizing for improved conditions for New York City restaurant workers.
 Prior to her current position, she was an organizer and Associate Director at ROC-NY.
 Chung also has experience working on other campaigns and issues concerning low-wage workers, including advocacy for domestic workers, welfare rights, and prisoners' rights.
 Chung is a former restaurant worker and a graduate of CUNY Law School.